 Best Steak Dry Rub

-I know salt and pepper are pretty amazing steak seasoning, they are a classic!
+I know salt and pepper is the go-to, classic steak seasoning!
 But, I dare you to try something new and test out this rub recipe or even this easy steak marinade!
+Perfect for grilling ribeyes or any cut of beef (would be amazing on this Grilled Flank Steak).

 Why You Will Love This Recipe